reconmap/cli/README.md

 $ ./rmap config --api-url https://api.reconmap.org
 ```

-Make sure you replace `api.reconmap.org` with your actual API URL.
-Users from our SaaS offering should enter something like `https://ACCOUNTNAME-api.reconmap.com`.
+Make sure you replace `https://api.reconmap.org` with your actual API URL.
+Users from our [SaaS](https://reconmap.com) offering should enter something like `https://ACCOUNTNAME-api.reconmap.com`.

 ### Logging in and out